 But a story is only as good as the storyteller.
 Being able to engage an audience and make them feel, not just think, is the magic ingredient to building social change movements.

-It’s what led me to work with survivors of gun violence, families who’ve lost their health insurance, people who are stuck in jail for low level drug offenses because they can’t make bail, and citizens who have been impacted by fracking.
+It’s what led me to work with people who needed abortion care later in pregnancy, survivors of gun violence, families who’ve lost their health insurance, people who are stuck in jail for low level drug offenses because they can’t make bail, and citizens who have been impacted by fracking.
 I’ve trained hundreds of individuals on how to tell their stories to inspire action.
 I’ve earned their trust because I value authenticity above all else.
 I help them find the connection points, so the audience can see themselves in the story, and create a narrative that leaves them wanting to be a part of the solution.
 Wanting to change the world.

 Everyone has a story to tell.
 And your story can inspire others to stand up, speak out, and fight for what is right.
 Our world is in crisis on so many levels.
 No matter your cause, there is so much at stake.
 And it’s on us to fix it.